 Ask anyone what they care about the most when it comes to their oral health, and most will list two main concerns.
-They worry about whether their pearly whites are white enough, and they have concerns about their breath.
+They worry about whether their pearly whites are white enough, and they have concerns about their bad breath.
 Few people will tell you they worry about their gums, especially receding gums, but that doesn’t mean this topic shouldn’t be a major concern.

 The Importance of Healthy Gums

 Healthy gums support not only our teeth, but also their underlying bone structure.
 The gums are attached to our jawbone and should tightly cover our teeth and the roots of our teeth for protection.
 Once you begin to show signs of receding gums, your oral health is at risk.

 Receding gums can trigger several types of gum inflammation, periodontal disease like gingivitis, or even the loss of your teeth.
 In addition, many studies associate gum disease with a higher risk of heart disease.